 Moreover, during the Forum an exhibition titled “Diversity and Integration through the Eyes of Youth” was also opened, where 30 best photos from young photographers coming from Central and South-Eastern Europe were shown.

 This year’s Youth Forum is a follow-up of the event “Representation of Minorities in the New Media in Central and Eastern Europe” which happened last year.
-More information about the project can be found on its official website or on social media.
+More information about the project can be found on social media.